 - Yet there are instances where disclosures about detention under the MHO are required, such as for certain job roles.
 A key point is that a disclosure could be for legitimate reasons, especially where there could be a "risk to others".
 For example, a person applying to adopt, those working with vulnerable adults, and those wishing to apply for a firearm. - Disclosing a previous period of detention also does not necessarily mean that a positive outcome is not achieved for the individual concerned.
 Moreover, the MHO predates significant advances in the law in terms of equality, employment and antidiscrimination protections for people. - In considering an extension of the disregard provision in the Mental Capacity Bill, the DHSSPS has taken legal advice, which concluded that: extending the provision is within the NI Assembly's competence, but that the DHSSPS should proceed with caution, following consultation with medical experts.
 In light of this, the DHSSPS has not put forward an amendment to extend the disregard, largely due to what it refers to as a "number of unanswered questions". - Clause 59 of the new Bill largely replicates Article 10 of the MHO, and will apply to those over 16.
 This will mean that the circumstances around disclosure remain largely unchanged (bar the terminology) for both over 16s and under 16s.
-Yet a key difference is that a short or long term detention under the Bill for over 16s can relate to any illness (either mental or physical). - Given that the MHO is so outdated, it could be argued that the DHSSPS should consider the wording of Article 10 in the MHO and Clause 59 so that it is absolutely clear about its intention concerning any disregard - and that any provision is in sync with current practices. - It is evident that disclosing a detention for treatment is warranted in some cases, and extending the disregard provision to include treatment may be premature.
+Yet a key difference is that a short or long term detention under the Bill for over 16s can relate to any illness (either mental or physical) rather than a mental disorder, or mental illness, or severe mental impairment as is the case under the MHO. - Given that the MHO is so outdated, it could be argued that the DHSSPS should consider the wording of Article 10 in the MHO and Clause 59 of the new Bill so that it is absolutely clear about its intention concerning any disregard - and that any provision is in sync with current practices. - It is evident that disclosing a detention for treatment is warranted in some cases, and extending the disregard provision to include treatment may be premature.
 Striking the balance given the fused approach of the new Bill, will not be easy.